boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 ps -e|grep ssh
 ```

-If this shows an empty list then you have successfuly turned off your unsafe ssh server.
+If this shows an empty list then you have successfully turned off your unsafe ssh server.

 ## Generate the keys for SSH